OminousArchitect/KamunagiRedux/README.md

 - Teleporter soundtracks now only play if at least one player is Kamunagi of Chains
 - Further decreased the brightness of Woshis' Miasma because it still burns your eyes out on some maps
 - Increased base movespeed by 1
+- Added two more loadouts to the Dev Recommendations
+- Moved camera position slightly further out

 `1.1.3`
 - Fixed for newest update